-Upper Eyelid surgery also known as upper blepharoplasty is a surgical operation performed with precision and aesthetic finesse to remove excess upper eyelid skin, fix hooded eyelids and lift droopy upper eyelids.
+Upper Eyelid surgery also known as upper blepharoplasty is a surgical operation performed with precision and aesthetic finesse to remove excess eyelid skin, fix hooded eyelids and lift droopy eyelids.
 This surgery can get rid of ageing changes seen in people in their 40s, 50s and 60s and helps improve facial appearance by restoring youthful looks.

 Very effective treatment to fix: